zerosocialcode/R2-Pharos-BOT/README.md

 ## Configuration

 - **accounts.txt:** You will find the file `accounts.txt` inside the project directory.
 Make sure `accounts.txt` contains data that matches the format expected by the script.
-Here are examples of file formats:
+Here are examples of file[...]
   ```bash
     your_private_key_1
     your_private_key_2